 Go ahead and negotiate some of those commodity benefits, but understand that’s not where your real marketing opportunity lays.
 Instead, concentrate your efforts on getting the type of benefit that can be:

 Note, when I refer to “fans”, I’m not just talking about sports.
 Not all fans wear face-paint, but all events, sports, cultural organisations, charities, conferences, associations, or whatever have fans.

 Some of the most important and powerful benefits you can negotiate are those that can be passed through to fans and customers.
 These are small, meaningful benefits that comprise the third “win” in win-win-win sponsorship.
-(For more, see “Last Generation Sponsorship”.)
+(For more, see “Last Generation Sponsorship Redux”.)

 It could be…

-The list could go on and on, but are generally comprised of one or the other of amplifying the best stuff or ameliorating the worst stuff about an event experience.
+The list could go on and on, but are generally comprised of one or the other of amplifying the best stuff or ameliorating the worst stuff about a fan experience.
 Negotiate for, and deliver, these benefits to your customers and fans, and your brand becomes a welcome part of the experience.
 That’s a lot more than signage will ever get you.

 If fans love an experience, they love it even more if they’ve had some influence on it.
 Try to find something that your brand can take control of, and then hand that control to customers and fans.
 An example from a few years ago was when Pepsi asked fans to vote on the songs a major Canadian band would play at halftime of the Grey Cup (the grand final of the Canadian Football League).

 Can you crowdsource the programming of a stage?
 Do a people’s choice award?
 Let people nominate the charity or program a donation will go to?
 There are so many options!